dragos240/pysync-backup/README.md

 # PySync-backup

 ## What is it?
 PySync-backup is a incremental backup solution written in Python using the rsync utility.
-It is meant to be used in cron, but can be run individually if you like.
+It is meant to be used in cron, but can be run on its own if you like.

 ## How does it work?
 PySync-backup creates `monthly`, `daily`, and `weekly` folders in your destination path and backs your source directory (`/` with exclusions by default) to each depending on when the last successful backup had been performed.